 Provided Java is installed and up-to-date, download and execute the executable jar file (547 KB).

 Press the button to navigate to the Slide Show applet page.

 https://www.teanow5pm.co.uk/jtssjnlp.jnlp (2.2 KB)

 Click the JNLP button or the link* to open Tom’s JAVA Slide Show with Web Start.

 * If supported, clicking on the link launches jtssjnlp.jnlp and right-clicking (Windows) gives you the option of saving the file.

 Java increases virtual memory usage.

 To optimize memory management, JRE 6 (j2se version 1.6+) at least is recommended.

-Java’s built-in security checks the applet or JNLP application for Web provenance.
+Java’s built-in security checks the applet, or Web Start application, for Web provenance.

 • locate TIG.cer within the Zip file you downloaded